sourcegraph/sourcegraph-public-snapshot/doc/integration/bitbucket_server.md

 It does that by fetching the required JavaScript code from the configured Sourcegraph instance and injecting it into the HTML that the Bitbucket Server instance serves.
 See the [`sourcegraph-bitbucket.js`](https://github.com/sourcegraph/bitbucket-server-plugin/blob/master/src/main/resources/js/sourcegraph-bitbucket.js) file for how it does that.

-The code that's injected is the code of the [Sourcegraph browser extension](#browser-extension), but hosted by your Sourcegraph instance, and adds the same code intelligence functionality to files and pull requests viewed on Bitbucket Server.
+The code that's injected is the code of the [Sourcegraph browser extension](#browser-extension).
+It is hosted by your Sourcegraph instance in this case and adds the same code intelligence functionality to all files and pull requests viewed on Bitbucket Server.

 The code talks directly to the Sourcegraph instance that's configured in the Bitbucket Server plugin configuration.
 It doesn't add any more load to the Bitbucker Server instance.

 If it failed to load or talk to the Sourcegraph instance, messages are logged to the browser console.

-When the Sourcegraph instance is updated to a newer version, the code that's loaded and injected might also be updated.
+When the Sourcegraph instance is updated to a newer version, the embedded browser extension code that provides the native code intelligence may also be updated.

 #### Webhooks